 Fast forward 150-some years and jump to Switzerland, and you’d be just in time for the birth of Jakob Ammann.

-Ammann “became infected with the Anabaptist sect” in 1680, according to someone in the Swiss government who clearly hated Ammann with a righteous passion.
+Ammann “became infected with the Anabaptist sect” in 1680, according to someone in the Swiss government who wrote about him.

 He later moved to the Alsace-Lorraine region of France, which bordered Switzerland and Germany.

 That would also happen to be the location where he had the greatest following.
 Considering its isolation among mountains and valleys, Alsace-Lorraine was largely inaccessible back in those days, which made it a great place to retreat if you were facing religious persecution.